 Andrea Woody is Department Chair and Professor of Philosophy at the University of Washington.
 She is adjunct faculty in the departments of Dance; History; and Gender, Women & Sexuality Studies.
-Professor Woody will assume the role of Editor-in-Chief of Philosophy of Science and a member of the Editorial Board of Foundations of Chemistry.
-She recently stepped down as Associate Editor for that journal as well as Historical Studies in the Natural Sciences and a member of the organizing committee of the Society for the Philosophy of Science in Practice (SPSP).
+Professor Woody is Editor-in-Chief of Philosophy of Science and a member of the Editorial Board of Foundations of Chemistry.
+She recently stepped down as Associate Editor of Historical Studies in the Natural Sciences and a member of the organizing committee of the Society for the Philosophy of Science in Practice (SPSP).
 She received her bachelor's degree, in chemistry, and certification in Theater and Dance, from Princeton and her doctorate, in history & philosophy of science, from the University of Pittsburgh.
 Her research interests include philosophy of science, history of science, aesthetics, and feminist perspectives in philosophy.

 In 2015, Andrea started a three year collaboration with scientists at Princeton U. and Virginia Commonwealth, funded under a grant from the Templeton Foundation, to explore the implications of automated search techniques and the application of optimal control theory in quantum domains, molecular chemistry, and biology.
 Here is a brief article about the project.
 The philosophical project considered both methodological and metaphysical aspects of the scientific work, and generated an enduring interest in unification as a methodological tool in scientific practice.

 In aesthetics, her work focuses on the performing arts, considering issues related to the identity of performing artworks, the virtues of live performance, and the nature of site-specific artworks.